Saturday, 13 October 2012

 The diamond supply chain between South Africa and Europe is being disrupted, with many diamonds going missing.
 Mr. Wint (Bruce Glover) and Mr. Kidd (Putter Smith) are two criminal middle-men, collecting a large quantity of diamonds and killing off the competition.
 James Bond (Connery) is sent to Amsterdam to investigate, and for a cover story he impersonates diamond smuggler Peter Franks.
 Bond connects with Tiffany Case (Jill St. John), a diamond smuggler who wants to hire Franks to transfer a large shipment of stolen diamonds to the United States.

-The investigation leads to another middle-man, Las Vegas entertainer Shady Tree (Leonard Barr), but Wint and Kidd are hot on the trail, attempting to kill everyone in the supply chain to take control of the diamonds.
-With Tiffany seeking to keep the jewels for herself, Bond realizes that his old nemesis Blofeld (Charles Gray) is not only not dead, but is orchestrating the diamond thefts for his latest world-domination plot, operating out of the top floor of a Vegas casino owned by reclusive tycoon Willard Whyte (Jimmy Dean).
+The investigation leads to another middle-man, Las Vegas entertainer Shady Tree (Leonard Barr), but Wint and Kidd are hot on the trail.
+With Tiffany seeking to keep the jewels for herself, Bond realizes his old nemesis Blofeld (Charles Gray) is not only not dead, but orchestrating the diamond thefts for his latest world-domination plot, operating out of the top floor of a Vegas casino owned by reclusive tycoon Willard Whyte (Jimmy Dean).

 After George Lazenby's turn as Bond proved to be a one-off, United Artists and producers Harry Saltzman and Albert Broccoli paid Connery a record $1.25 million to reprise the role in Diamonds Are Forever.
 In return, Connery thanks them by going through the motions and although only 41, looks painfully too old and out of shape.